Does this test have other names?

 Taking a blood sample with a needle carries small risks that include bleeding, infection, bruising, and a sense of lightheadedness.
 When the needle pricks your arm, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 What might affect my test results?

-Many conditions can trigger a positive antinuclear antibody test in the absence of an autoimmune disease.
+Many conditions can trigger a positive antinuclear antibody test even without an autoimmune disease.
 Conditions that may cause a "false positive" test include:

 How do I get ready for this test?

 You don't need any special preparation for this test.
-Tell your doctor whether you have had any recent or long-term infections.
-Also, let your doctor know about any medications you are taking, including over-the-counter medications, herbs, and supplements.
+Tell your health care provider whether you have had any recent or long-term infections.
+Also, let your provider know about any medications you are taking, including over-the-counter medications, herbs, and supplements.